-Assessing the Impact of Lubricant and Fuel Composition on LSPI and Particulate Emissions in a Turbocharged Gasoline Direct Injection Engine 2020-01-0610
+Assessing the Impact of Lubricant and Fuel Composition on LSPI and Emissions in a Turbocharged Gasoline Direct Injection Engine 2020-01-0610

 Abhishek Kar, Andrew Huisjen, Allen Aradi, Jannik Reitz, Asim Iqbal, Karin Haumann, Jennifer Kensler, Ken Hardman, Robert Mainwaring, Sarah Remmert

 Shell Global Solutions (US), Inc., FCA US LLC, Shell Global Solutions (Deutschland) GmbH, Shell Global Solutions (UK)

 SAE International Journal of Advances and Current Practices in Mobility-V129-99EJ